 - Text messages and phone calls will only be used in last minute or urgent situations.

-- All PAC classes are run out of the Information and Cultural Exchange (ICE) at 8 Victoria Road Parramatta.
+- All PAC classes are run out of the Arts and Cultural Exchange (ACE) at 8 Victoria Road Parramatta.

 - Should this space not be available PAC reserves the right to move the class online or to an alternate physical venue with 24 hours notice.